 This appendix is intended to augment the existing inspection guidance in this procedure to identify regulatory concerns and licensee activities associated with cutting and closing a temporary containment opening.
 Some of the discussion below may overlap previous guidance and is only provided for clarity.

-NRC inspection emphasis should be on verification that the containment is restored to its original integrity after closure of the temporary opening.
+Nuclear Regulatory Commission inspection emphasis should be on verification that the containment is restored to its original integrity after closure of the temporary opening.
 Because actions related to cutting and restoring a temporary opening in a prestressed concrete containment encompass issues concerning reinforced concrete and steel containments, issues related to prestressed concrete containments are used as the basis for this appendix.
 Therefore, some items discussed below may not apply to all containment designs.

 Construction as used herein is an all-inclusive term that covers materials, design, fabrication, installation, examination, and testing.
 The licensee should prepare specifications covering all aspects of the construction of the temporary opening as discussed in the following sections.